Hispanic-American History Timeline

 Feeling deceived and mislead by their Indian guide, the Spanish settlers kill The Turk and Coronado decides to return to New Mexico to rejoin the main expedition.

-However, while Coronado heads northeast toward Kansas, other portions of his caravan explore in other directions.
-One of those smaller groups, lead by Garcia Lopez de Cardenas, is searching for the Colorado River and discovers the Grand Canyon!
+However, while Coronado is in Kansas, a small group from his expedition, lead by Garcia Lopez de Cardenas, is searching for the Colorado River and discovers the Grand Canyon!
 The river has been discovered by other Spanish explorers about a year earlier, but they are the first Europeans to set their eyes on that amazing Grand Canyon, in present-day Arizona.

 Back in New Mexico in 1542 Coronado is thrown off his horse and sustains a head injury, leaving him no other option but to return to present-day Mexico, without the fortune he sought for himself, his investors and for Spain.